dmorrison96/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

 This is my submission for the final course project in "Getting and Cleaning Data" on Coursera.
-Included you will find a codebook and an R script (run_analysis.R), which does the following:
+Included you will find a codebook (CodeBook.md), which containts information on the modifications applied to the original datasets and descriptors for the new dataset, and an R script (run_analysis.R), which does the following:

 - Downloads the dataset from the web zip file provided (if it not already present in the working directory).
 - Reads the test and training datasets and merges them into one dataset.